tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 #### Abstract Art, WTF?!?

 - Image: images/Piet_Mondrian-1942-1944-New_York_City_II.jpg
-- Title and Attribution: New York City II - By Piet Mondrian, 1942-1944.
+- Title and Attribution: New York City II, by Piet Mondrian, 1942-1944.
 - Link: [Public Domain](http://www.abcgallery.com/M/mondrian/mondrian71.html).

 Many people grow up with the idea that visual art should be representational - depicting objects in the real world - without